 A Few Notes about Daily Use

 S/Key is not a substitute for an encrypted session: Just because you connected and don't have to worry about your password being intercepted and reused doesn't mean the session is secure.
-If you use your password (e.g., with sudo(8)) during the session then any keystroke loggers on the untrusted system can capture it.
+Connect via ssh(1) to prevent keystroke loggers on untrusted systems from capturing it.

 Yes, this make it harder on you to remember which systems they go with but the point is to make it hard or impossible for an attacker to use them.
 The best way to carry them is in an electronic device that has a password-vault program like Password Safe installed on it.
 Create a separate file just for your one-time passwords.